Agree with our rating?

 Moderate Complaint Total

-We are currently able to locate about 20 negative Allied Commercial Financial reviews, some of which accuse the company of being a scam.
-These Allied Commercial Financial reviews have been filed at a consistent rate since this review’s initial publication, and most of them describe aggressive sales tactics, persistent telemarketing calls, nondisclosure of equipment lease terms, and higher-than-expected rates and fees.
+We’ve identified approximately 20 negative Allied Commercial Financial reviews, with some alleging the company’s involvement in fraudulent activities.
+These reviews have been consistently filed since the publication of our initial review.
+Most of them describe aggressive sales tactics, persistent telemarketing calls, lack of transparency regarding equipment lease terms, and higher-than-expected rates and fees.

-There are also a handful of complaints filed against Paradigm Direct, Entrust Bankcard, MobiSquad, and Azura Leasing that specifically name current or former employees of Allied Commercial Financial.
-An Allied Commercial Financial representative has stated that some complaints against the company have been filed by a disgruntled competitor, but we have not received adequate documentation to support this claim.
-Even if we were to discount the disputed complaints, the Allied Commercial Financial complaint total would be low for a company that has been active since 2012.
-The content rather than the quantity of these complaints has lowered the company’s rating in this section to a “C.”
+In addition, there are a handful of complaints filed against Paradigm Direct, Entrust Bankcard, MobiSquad, and Azura Leasing, which specifically name current or former employees of Allied Commercial Financial.
+While an Allied Commercial Financial representative has suggested that some complaints were filed by a disgruntled competitor, we haven’t received sufficient documentation to support this claim.
+Even if we discount the disputed complaints, the overall complaint volume against Allied Commercial Financial would still be relatively low for a company operating since 2012.
+However, it’s the substance rather than the quantity of these complaints that has impacted the company’s rating in this section, lowering it to a “C.”

 Allied Commercial Financial Lawsuits and Fines

-We found evidence of a legal Allied Commercial Financial complaint filed in an Arizona District Court on behalf of Stephen Christian against Paradigm Services Incorporated DBA Allied Commerical Financial.
-Paradigm was awarded a summary judgment as a defendant regarding its telemarketing practices, but specific details are not available
+We found evidence of a legal complaint filed against Allied Commercial Financial in an Arizona District Court on behalf of Stephen Christian against Paradigm Services Incorporated DBA Allied Commercial Financial.
+While Paradigm was granted a summary judgment as a defendant regarding its telemarketing practices, specific details of the case are not readily available.

 Allied Commercial Financial Customer Support Options

-Allied Commercial Financial offers live phone support to its merchants, but some complainants have stated that any equipment lease issues must be resolved through the appropriate third-party leasing provider.
-This falls well short of our expectations for top-rated payment processors for great customer service.
+Allied Commercial Financial offers live phone support to its merchants.
+However, some complainants have reported that issues related to equipment leases must be addressed through the appropriate third-party leasing provider.
+This level of support falls short of the standards expected from top-rated payment processors for excellent customer service.

 Allied Commercial Financial Customer Service Numbers